Call For Late-Breaking Abstracts

 The Scientific Program Committee will review all abstracts following the submission deadline.
 Authors are required to select one category under which their abstract should be reviewed.

 The Committee shall be directed to reject abstracts for the following causes:

 - Subject not related to the field of functional neurological disorders

 - Does not meet basic submission requirements

 Changes after submission are strongly discouraged.
 If critical changes need to be made to your abstract after submission, please send a request via email prior to the final date of submission.
 Changes will not be accepted after this date.

-Presenting authors will be notified via e-mail of abstract acceptance in April, 2022.
-If you have not received notification by May 1, 2022, please contact email@example.com.
+Presenting authors will be notified via e-mail of abstract acceptance April 25.
+If you have not received notification by May 1 email email@example.com.